drew65/cudaZoom/README.md

 # Building on OS X

 These instructions are for OS X 10.9 "Mavericks".
+But works with Ubuntu 16.02 +

 * Requirements: OpenCV2, Cuda 8.x with NVIDIA Performance Primitives (NPP) lib.